dan-k-k/Mu3e-GNN-code/README.md

 # Graph Neural Networks for Track Finding in Mu3e
 > **Dan King**

 The Mu3e experiment at the Paul Scherrer Institute searches for the charged-lepton-flavour-violating decay μ⁺ → e⁺ e⁺ e⁻ (signal) with the goal of excluding branching fractions above \(10^-16\) at the 90% confidence level.
 This decay is essentially forbidden by the Standard Model (SM) and any observation would provide evidence of new physics.
 The challenge faced by Mu3e software is a loss in the number of signal decays seen (i.e. a low efficiency) when applying algorithms that purify signal detection.
 An alternative approach with a Graph Neural Network (GNN) finds efficiencies similar to the official standard reconstruction algorithm.
-However, due to the sensitivity of the experiment, the GNN purity of 94.5\% (i.e. ~5% of predictions are not true electrons) on the beam simulation currently does not allow confident observation if tracks were to be combined into single decay vertices.
+However, due to the sensitivity of the experiment, the GNN purity of 94.5\% (i.e. ~5% of predictions are not real graphs) on the beam simulation currently does not allow confident observation if tracks were to be combined into single decay vertices.
 More information on the experiment is available in the [Technical design of the phase I Mu3e experiment](https://arxiv.org/abs/2009.11690).

 <p align="center">
   <img
     src="images/Design_Recurling_tracks.png"
     alt="Mu3e TDR Detector"
-    width="80%"
+    width="73%"
   />
 </p>